hsayama/PyCX/README.md

    * "net-": for network models
    * "abm-": for agent-based models

-* Some new examples were added, including: Hopfield networks, simple swarming, network attack experiment, and population-ecomony interactions.
+* Some new examples were added, including: Hopfield networks, simple swarming, network attack experiment, and population-economy interactions.

 * Minor bug fixes were applied to examples of cascading failure, network communities, etc.